skogsbaer/text-slides/README.md

 show it on the slides, `"showOnly"` shows the code on the slides but does not extract it.
 * `lineNumbers` (optional string): one of `"on"`, `"off"` or `"auto"`.
 The default is `"auto"`: line numbers are printed if the code is more than 5 lines long.
-* `firstLine` (option string or int): determines the starting line number.
+* `firstLine` (optional string or int): determines the starting line number.
 An int simply sets the number of the first line.
 The string `"continue"` resumes line numbering where the last code block left off.
+* `place` (optional string): determines where in the output file the code is placed.
+The default is "here", which respects to ordering of the code snippets in the markdown file.
+"atEnd" place the code snippet at the of the code file, if several snippets are marked with "atEnd", then their ordering in the markdown file is preservered.
+Similarly, "atStart" places the code snippet at the beginning of the code file.

 #### Example